 Travel and Translation

-Dumbarton Oaks is launching a series of translations of classic and rare texts on garden history and on the philosophy, art, and techniques of landscape architecture.
-The volumes will cover a broad geographical and temporal range, from ancient Chinese poetry to twentieth-century gardening treatises, and will eventually constitute a library of historical sources that have defined the core of the field.
-The first two volumes in this series will appear in the fall of 2013.
+On November 1, 2013, Garden and Landscape Studies Program held a one-day colloquium on the subject of "Travel and Translation."
+Its aim was to explore the ways in which landscape design ideas are transmitted and exchanged—sometimes through literal travel and translation, and sometimes through study, absorption, and interpretation.
+This colloquium also marked the launching of a new Dumbarton Oaks series of translations of classic and rare texts on garden history and on the philosophy, art, and techniques of landscape architecture, the first two volumes in which were published in the fall of 2013.
 One is a travel report by the German court gardener Hans Jancke, “An Apprenticeship in the Earl of Derby's Kitchen Gardens and Greenhouses at Knowsley, England” (1874-75), the manuscript of which is owned by Dumbarton Oaks; the other is the translation of “Die Gartenkultur des 20.
-Jahrhunderts” (“Garden Culture of the 20th Century”) by the German designer Leberecht Migge, which will appear on the centenary of the book's original publication in 1913.
-We will follow these with two Chinese titles: an anthology of twelve hundred years of Chinese garden literature and translations of the Kangxi emperor’s poems and prose descriptions of the 36 views of the Bishu shanzhuang, the extensive early Qing dynasty park in Chengde.
+Jahrhunderts” (“Garden Culture of the 20th Century”) by the German designer Leberecht Migge, which appeared on the centenary of the book's original publication in 1913.

-This event has been approved for 6.0 LA CES (continuing education credits for landscape architects).
+This event was approved for 6.0 LA CES (continuing education credits for landscape architects).